Fouzia Saeed

-Fouzia Saeed (born 3 June 1959 in Lahore) is a Pakistani social activist, gender expert, trainer/facilitator, development manager, folk culture promoter, television commentator and author.
-She is the author of two well regarded books.
-Her first book is an ethnographic look at prostitution in Pakistan, TABOO!: The Hidden Culture of a Red Light District.
-Her second book, Working with Sharks: Countering Sexual Harassment in our Lives (Sanj, Pakistan, 2011), was an autobiographical exposé on sexual harassment in the United Nations and the revenge meted out by the UN management she and 10 other women faced for making their case.
+Fouzia Saeed is a Pakistani social activist, gender expert, trainer/facilitator, development manager, folk culture promoter, television commentator, and author.

 Saeed is well known in the activist circles of Pakistan's social movement, having worked for decades on women's issues, especially those linked to violence against women, prostitution, women in the entertainment business, women’s mobility and sexual harassment.
 Her work on violence against women spans over 20 years and includes founding Bedari, the first women’s crisis center in Pakistan in 1991.
 For over a decade, she focused on reducing the level of sexual harassment and the impact of debt bondage on Hindu women.